I'm Honey!

 A Home of Harmony

 I wish everyone grew up in a home with harmony.
 As I look back on my parents’ relationship, my brother and I were fortunate to never see strife between the two of them.
+The harmony in our home shaped my childhood, providing a nurturing environment that allowed my personality to develop fully and positively.
 I know my words sound like a fairytale, but their marriage was just that for a few good reasons.
 If I were to give credit where credit is due, I would say my father’s nature was key.
 His philosophy was to take the high road.
 My mother’s spirit and curiosity about everything were also key factors.
 Their marriage was peaceful in its tone and they lived an exciting life.
 They were also lucky, as they had not one disaster to overcome.

 My father was not a pushover because he chose to take the high road.
 He was a wise sage.
+My brother and I were born into this nurturing environment, which greatly influenced our outlook on life.
 My father’s steady-but-never-boring persona made it easy for my mom to adore him, eagerly want to please him and take care of him.
 And she did; my mother always put my father above everyone, including her children and herself.

 Background on My Parents